Grace Family Law

 WHAT TO EXPECT

-Every action starts with the filing of a Petition or Motion.
-The opening pleadings must be served on the other party who then has 30 days to respond.
+Every action necessitating court intervention starts with the filing of a Petition or Motion.
+Those opening pleadings must be served on the other party who then has 30 days to respond.

-Once the documents have been served, discovery is exchanged.
-If assets and debts are at issue, appraisals may be commissioned.
-As part of the discovery process, depositions may also be conducted.
+After the initial pleadings have been filed and served, discovery documentation is exchanged.
+If there are assets and debts at issue, experts may be engaged to value and assess them.
+Depositions may also be conducted.

-If custody and parenting time is an issue, the court may order an evaluation of the family by an expert who will give a recommendation regarding custody and parenting time.
+If custody and parenting time are at issue, the court may appoint an expert to perform an evaluation of the family.
+The expert will then make recommendations on how to resolve the disputed issues.
 An attorney for the child or children may be appointed under certain circumstances.

-At any point, the parties can agree to attend mediation or attempt other alternative dispute resolution options.
-If agreement cannot be reached, any outstanding issues will be decided by a Judge.
+At any point during the proceedings the parties and their attorneys can attempt to settle the case outside of court.
+Mediation is often used as a forum for negotiations.
+If an agreement cannot be reached, any outstanding issues will be decided by a judge.

 Do not send confidential information.
 Unsolicited information sent to Grace Family Law does not create an attorney-client relationship, and is not confidential.